Structured Settlement Present Value Calculator

 Does the calculator use exact dates?

-No. Timing is modeled in years using “Start After (Months)” and the chosen frequency.
-This is usually sufficient for estimation and comparison, but it will not match a contract that specifies exact payment dates, day-count conventions, or irregular intervals.
-If you need a contract-accurate valuation, you may need a specialized tool or professional analysis.
+No. Timing is modeled in years using “Start After (Months)” and the selected frequency, which is usually enough for an estimated structured settlement valuation.
+It will not match a contract that uses day-count conventions, exact dates, or irregular intervals.
+If you need contract-level precision, use the statement's exact schedule or a professional analysis.

 What if my payments are guaranteed vs. life-contingent?

-Your inputs are processed in your browser when you click calculate.
+Your structured settlement inputs are processed in your browser when you click calculate.
 This page does not ask for names, addresses, claim numbers, or other identifying information.
-If you are working with sensitive settlement details, consider using rounded numbers or a simplified schedule for initial comparisons.
+If you are working with sensitive settlement details, rounded numbers or a simplified schedule are often enough for an initial comparison.

 Present value (PV)

-The value today of a future payment, after discounting for time.
+The value today of a future settlement payment or payment stream after discounting for time.

 Future value (FV)

-The amount of a payment you will receive in the future (not discounted).
+The amount of the payment you will receive later, before discounting.

 Discount rate

-The annual rate used to translate future dollars into today’s dollars.
+The annual rate used to convert future settlement dollars into today's dollars.

 Implied discount rate

-The rate that makes the present value of the schedule approximately equal to a given cash offer.
+The rate that makes the schedule's present value approximately equal to a given cash offer.

 Payment series